Rajzin/Spelunky-Esperanto-traduko/README-en.md

 1. [Simple installation](kiel-instali/howtoinstall-simple.md) - the fastest and easiest way to install.
 2. [Installation with Patchlunky](kiel-instali/howtoinstall-patchlunky.md) - the safest way to install.
 You'll have less chance that you accidentally mess something up in the game files.
 With this method it's also easy to combine this mod with other mods.
 3. [Manual installation with Spelunktool](kiel-instali/howtoinstall-spelunktool.md) - the nerdiest way to install.
 With this method you have the most control.
+(For example, you can choose another language than English that you want to replace with Esperanto.)

 Click a link to read how to install.